FarronF/limerick-council-meetings/meetings/2020/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Special Meeting of Metropolitan District of Limerick - 4th September 2020.md

  Social Housing: The current plans group 16 of the social houses together, and concerns

-were raised that this will stigmatise the tenants of the social housing and that, instead,--- 2
+were raised that this will stigmatise the tenants of the social housing and that, instead,
+---
+2

 they social housing units should be dispersed amongst the development.